gelleicsaba/sonar/README.md

 }
 ```

-You may test the validator with executing test.js.
+You can test the validator with executing test.js.
 ```
 node test.js
 ```